kobbled/ktransw_py/README.md

 When not using Roboguide, just copy the directory *inside* the `include` directory to your project directory.
 Compilation should now work as usual.

+#### I let A include B, which includes C. A also include C. Now I get errors
+As `ktrans` doesn't support the concept of *include guards*, it's impossible to protect against multiple inclusion of the same header (or of any file that gets included: Karel doesn't really have a header concept).
+In practice this means that anything that is intended to be included in something else (ie: headers or code fragments) cannot themselves `%INCLUDE` something, or they run the risk of introducing redefinition errors into the program they are included in.

+A current work-around is to delegate the responsibility of including the required headers to *top-level* artefacts (such as programs), but those will have to do a recursive `%INCLUDE` of all headers required for all dependencies, *and their dependencies*.

+[issue 7][] asks for the inclusion of a pre-processor, which would allow to use include guards to avoid multiple inclusion.

 ## Future improvements